ProspectPyxis/GeMatrix/pages/games/TicTacToe.md

 # Tic-tac-toe

-The classic board game that you'll always tie...unless you know what you're doing and your opponent doesn't.
+The classic pen-and-paper game that you'll always tie...unless you know what you're doing and your opponent doesn't.

 **Aliases:** Xs and Os, Noughts and Crosses, Tic tac toe, tictactoe